Attention (as Discrete-Time Markov) Chains: Experiments

 \subsection{ImageNet Zero-Shot Segmentation}

 A straightforward way to evaluate the usefulness of taking into account higher-order attention effects is to measure the performance on a downstream task such as zero-shot segmentation.
 We evaluate on the ImageNet Segmentation benchmark \citep{transinterp} consisting of 4276 images with 445 categories and we employ FLUX-Schnell \citep{flux2024}, a pretrained transformer-based generative model, to denoise the images and extract the attention maps.
 We then average the maps over the heads using $\lambda_2$ weighting (\Cref{sec:lambda2}) and compute the multi-bounce attention when considering outgoing links with $n=2$ (\Cref{sec:multi-bounce}).
-We refer to the supplementary for further implementation details and ablations.
+We refer to the \Cref{sec:implementation_detail} for further implementation details and to \Cref{sec:more_segmentation_results} for further results.

 We report the results for the current state-of-the-art method \citep{concept} and additionally provide the row- and column-select operations as baselines using their implementation.
-The results are reported in \Cref{tab:flux_seg} and example qualitative segmentation masks are presented in \Cref{fig:flux_seg}, indicating that our method is on par and arguably better than the previous state-of-the-art, as the threshold-agnostic metric mAP shows a large gap in performance.
+The results are reported in \Cref{tab:flux_seg} and example qualitative segmentation masks are presented in \Cref{fig:flux_seg}, indicating that our method is better than the previous state-of-the-art, as the threshold-agnostic metric mAP shows a large gap in performance.
 We hypothesize that this is because semantically similar regions form sets of metastable states, and iterating consolidates them, which results in cleaner segmentation maps.
-See supplementary for an illustrative example.
+Our proposed $\lambda_2$ weighting further improves the segmentation performance, as we show in statistical tests in \Cref{sec:stat_test}.